 Total excision is only possible in cases of a benign tumor, which is, in most cases, harmless.
 On the other hand, any increase in the dosage of chemotherapeutic drugs or time of radiation exposure has an accompanied and corresponding risk of an increase in toxicity.

-Pet owners need to take an educated decision based on the general health of the dog and risks involved.
+Pet owners need to take an educated decision based on the general health of the dog and the risks involved.
 In fact, owners have to strike a balance between compassion, quality of life after treatment and benefits likely to be derived from treatment.